 The school admits children to the nursery class in the September of the school year in which a child attains the age of 4 years (the school year runs from I September to the 31st August).
+Both Part Time and Full Time places may be offered.

 In allocating places in the nursery class the governors will apply this admission policy (excluding the ability to defer places but including the same equal ratio of foundation places to open places) with the one difference set out below.

 Where an application is made for admission to the nursery class and an application has been made for admission for a sibling to the reception class for the same school year then the sibling criteria above shall be extended as follows: where a place has, or is to be, offered to the sibling for the reception class for the same school year then, in relation to the application for the nursery class only, the sibling criterion shall be deemed to be met.
+If the older sibling is offered a waiting list place in the reception class after the normal reception offer day, the nursery waiting list will be updated accordingly.